Triump0112/SDM-Python-/ReadMe.md

 - Flexibility is provided for both presence and pseudo-absence points:
   - Add them manually to the `data` folder.
   - Let the code generate them automatically.

+## **How to use**
+- Clone this repo in your project folder
+- You will need to create a virtual environment in Python in your project folder
+- Then install all the required libraries, using pip install -r requirements.txt
+- Then you will need to initialize a project on GEE, as we are using GEE API.
+- In the main function write the name of your project in ee.initialize(project={your project name})